amaysim-au/serverless-sumologic/examples/helloworld_log/README.md

-# serverless-sumologic
+# HelloWorld Log

-Create a SumoLogic Lambda function which publishes the CloudWatch logs to SumoLogic.

-## Prerequisites

-- Docker
-- Docker Compose
-- Make
-- AWS Admin Access
+This example shows how to connect to a SumoLogic Lambda using the `resources` section of `serverless.yml`.

 ## Environment variables